<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Long before the world went digital, local community stakeholders would organically create groups and associations of like-minded people to pursue their hobbies or respond to their needs.

 Before the advent of universal education, thousands of charities and other self-help organisations emerged to give children some schooling.
 The same with health.
-Indeed, much of the impetus for the growth of Trades Unions in the twentieth century originated in this way.
+Indeed, much of the impetus for the growth of Trade Unions in the twentieth century originated in this way.

 Although a welfare state has changed the nature of the requirement, the desire of people to come together – whether to help manage their allotments or to raise money for the annual carnival - has changed little.